confluentinc/ksql/docs-md/capacity-planning.md

 ### Scenario 2: Large Messages

 In this example, the same query as Scenario 1 is performed, but each message is 8 KB.
-For larger messages, each KSQL node is usually network bound, instead of CPU bound.
+For larger messages, each ksqlDB node is usually network bound, instead of CPU bound.
 One node with a 1 Gb/s should be able to manage the original 50 MB/s (400 Mb/s) of throughput coming into the `pageviews_original` topic.
 You can assume the production throughput is larger at 256 MB/s.
 A 1 Gb/s full-duplex NIC can handle 1 Gb/s, or 128 MB/s in each direction.
-You can estimate 2-3 KSQL nodes are required to manage this load.
+You can estimate 2-3 ksqlDB nodes are required to manage this load.

 ### Scenario 3: More Advanced Usage